dialex/start-testing/CONTRIBUTING.md

 # Contributing

 Welcome!
-Here's what you need to know to improve this repo.
+Here's what you need to know when contributing to this repo.

 ## Folders & Files